jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## The Rulebook

 The rulebook is what governs everyday life.
 Since entering the Internet Age, our rulebook has kept growing.
-Government regulations have shot up, political correctness is spreading, office workers study to get absurd certifications.
+Government regulations have shot up, political correctness is spreading, workers often study for years to get absurd certifications.

 Think of this, [business lobbyists didn't even exist during the Industrial Age](https://www.theatlantic.com/business/archive/2015/04/how-corporate-lobbyists-conquered-american-democracy/390822/), now many people think special interests run our governments.

 Our rulebook is enormous, and you're probably used to it being over your head.
 We've all signed loan contracts, terms of service, credit card agreements without reading them.
-We live under many by-laws, regulations, and laws.
+We live under many by-laws, regulations, and laws who really knows how many.
 We buy products filled with so many copyrights, trademarks, patents that it's hard to understand how much of our stuff we own.
 We live under the jurisdiction of a massive rulebook.
 But big isn't always bad.

 It is when the size is used against us.